Why Vision Boards Alone Don’t Work

 Creating a vision board is a fun and enlightening exercise to do, but some people treat them like they’re absolute magic.
 There is a myth that says if you put together a vision board you automatically “manifest” your vision.

 While faith and vision are both incredibly important things, they don’t do the actual work of making your vision happen...and that’s the problem.
 A vision board alone is kind of like turning on your map app in your phone and then not getting in your car to go to the place that you punched in your app.

 This why vision boards don’t work — at least not if that’s all you’re using to get to the goals you want to achieve.
 You need a plan of action to go with it.
 It's not just about the law of attraction, but it's also about the law of action.

 Vision boards are fun and exciting and they get you motivated—until things get hard.
 Then you have to replace that excitement and motivation with something called “grit” or perseverance.

 More than anything else, the ability to keep going and reaching toward your goal when things are boring, difficult, or even painful is the defining characteristic of those who make the goals of the vision boards and those who don’t.

 A lot of times vision boards are so big and audacious that they can leave you feeling completely overwhelmed and not knowing what to do next.
 This is where working backward comes in.

 Don’t try to get every detail put together all at once.
 You only need to know what you’re doing for the next 12 weeks or so.
 The book “The 12 Week Year” gives a great outline of why this timeframe works so well for planning.

 Start by asking yourself “What do I need to accomplish in the next 12 months in order to move forward on my vision in a significant way?”
-I want you to notice that I’m not asking you to achieve your vision in the next 12 months—for most people this isn’t possible.
+It's important to realize that you're not being asked you to achieve your vision in the next 12 months — for most people, this isn’t possible.